YalePrivacyLab/tracker-profiles/trackers/Nexage (AOL).md

 Certain Services may require the collection of the phone number of your device.
 We may associate that phone number with other information; however, we will not use that number for telemarketing to you without your consent" [AOL, 07](http://legal.aol.com/mobileTOS).

 _Oath Standard Categories (segments) for targeted advertising:_ See Oath website for their list of Standard Categories [AOL, 05](https://advertising.aol.com/advisibility/standard-categories).
-Note that

 _Opt-out on mobile:_ Oath states users can opt out of interest-based (targeted) advertising through general device settings in iOS and Android.
 However, to stop data collection of an Oath app, users must uninstall the app.